cypress-io/cypress-documentation/content/api/commands/session.md

-While it is possible to call `cy.session()` explicitly inside a test or `beforeEach`, it is considered a best practice to call `cy.session()` inside a reusable wrapper function or custom login command.
-See the [Updating an existing login custom command](#Updating-an-existing-login-custom-command) and
+While it is possible to call `cy.session()` explicitly inside a test or `beforeEach`, it is considered a best practice to call `cy.session()` inside a login [custom command](/api/cypress-api/custom-commands) or reusable wrapper function.
+See the
+[Updating an existing login custom command](#Updating-an-existing-login-custom-command) and
-[Updating an existing login helper function](#Updating-an-existing-login-helper-function) examples for more information.
+[Updating an existing login helper function](#Updating-an-existing-login-helper-function) examples for more details.

+### Debugging sessions

+TBD

 ## Command Log